 Interest Coverage Ratio is used to determine how effectively a company can pay the interest charges on its debt.

-Debt, which is crucial to financing operations for a majority of companies, comes at a cost called interest.
+Debt, which is crucial to financing operations for the majority of companies, comes at a cost called interest.
 Interest expense has a direct bearing on the profitability of a company.
 And the company’s creditworthiness depends on how effectively it meets its interest obligations.
 Therefore, Interest Coverage Ratio is one of the important criteria to factor in before making any investment decision.

 Interest Coverage Ratio = Earnings before Interest & Taxes (EBIT) divided by Interest Expense.

-The Interest Coverage Ratio suggests how many times the interest could be paid from earnings and gauges the margin of safety a firm has for paying interest.
+Interest Coverage Ratio suggests how many times the interest could be paid from earnings and gauges the margin of safety a firm has for paying interest.

 An interest coverage ratio lower than one suggests that the company is unable to fulfill its interest obligations and could default on repaying debt.
 A company that is capable of generating earnings well above its interest expense can withstand financial hardships.
-Definitely one should also track the company’s past performance to determine whether the interest coverage ratio has improved or worsened over a period of time.
+One should also track the company’s past performance to determine whether the interest coverage ratio has improved or worsened over a period of time.

 The Winning Strategy